balderdashy/sails-docs/reference/Command-Line-Tool.md

 ### sails lift
 The lift argument launches your app.
 You can also add the folowing flags behind lift for more control.

-- \-\-verbose - This displays extra information in console relevent to your app
+- \-\-verbose                                   This displays extra information in console relevent to your app
-- \-\-silly - This flag displays ALL of the information.
+- \-\-silly                                     This flag displays ALL of the information.
 All of it.
-- \-\-port=<integer> - Use this for changing the port on lift.
+- \-\-port=<integer>                            Use this for changing the port on lift.
-- \-\-environment=<development|production> - Be careful with this one.
+- \-\-environment=<development|production>      Be careful with this one.
 It won't throw an error if you slip up and type ninjaMode.
+- \-\-dev                                       This is shorthand for environment=development
+- \-\-prod                                      This is shorthand for environment=production

 ##### Example Usage